smedrec/smart-logs/.qoder/repowiki/en/content/Security and Compliance/Security and Compliance.md

 - Added new sections on compliance reporting and export workflows
 - Updated code examples and diagrams to reflect current implementation
 - Maintained existing structure while incorporating new compliance features
+- Added documentation for persistent pseudonym mapping storage and KMS encryption

 ## Table of Contents
 1. [Introduction](#introduction)